 And, atheism would be the denial that any such being exists.
-We are here by (enormously unlikely) random chance and there really is no meaning or purpose to any of it.
+The “why there is something rather than nothing” question remains unanswered.
+Further, in this view, we are here by (enormously unlikely) random chance and there really is no meaning or purpose to any of it.
 We create meanings where none exist.

 In this view, the world is a closed system.
 You could never really know that — but it might be comforting, in a way, to think so.
 No Being ever intervenes, so you don’t have to worry about that.
 Things go on as expected.
 Not everything is fully known or understood — but, in theory, it’s all just a matter of time.
 We can’t control the world, but if we could describe it and it’s patterns of regularity we could at least have the illusion of control.

-As I understand it, there is no natural law that says that, as I sit here typing on my iPad, all the molecules of oxygen in this room couldn’t suddenly congregate in one corner of the room, leaving me to suffocate.
-They don’t and I don’t worry about it, but it’s not as if they couldn’t.
+As I understand it, there is no natural law that says that, as I sit here typing on my computer, all the molecules of oxygen in this room couldn’t suddenly congregate in one corner of the room, leaving me to suffocate.
+They don’t, but it’s not as if they couldn’t.
 It is so incredibly improbable I need not worry about it.
 Or, to put it another way: it would violate the Law of Entropy.
 Yeah, right.
 The Law of Entropy is kind of a joke unto itself: it says that natural processes favor random disorder.
 Ha!
 Every day my life is spared by the law of random disorder.

 All that lies behind the patterns we see in everyday life are the effects of probability.
 Underneath the world of regular patterns is a world of chaos and apparent impossibilities.